Sathgen Therapeutics completes dosing of the first two cohorts of healthy volunteers with MSP008-22, a novel anti-viral drug

-MSP008-22 is a new drug candidate that shows excellent efficacy against a range of viruses during preclinical development
+MSP008-22 is a new drug candidate that shows excellent efficacy against various viruses during preclinical development

 Sathgen is a clinical-stage novel therapeutics venture focused on bringing therapies for difficult-to-treat diseases like viral infections.
 Their lead molecule, MSP008-22, has widespread anti-viral potential due to its ability to inhibit both viral entry and replication.
-This NCE has demonstrated exceptional efficacy and safety against COVID-19 in preclinical development.
+Developed under the leadership of Dr. Sangeeta Srivastava, Executive Director, GBL; CSO, Sathgen Therapeutics, this NCE has demonstrated exceptional efficacy and safety against COVID-19 in preclinical development.

-Dr. Sangeeta Srivastava, Executive Director, GBL; CSO, Sathgen Therapeutics, stressed the importance of addressing viral pandemics that have historically caused immense loss of life and hindered economic growth.
-She said, "We are excited for our first program with MSP008-22 to enter clinical testing for safety, with the potential to treat virus infections."

-Professor Sendurai Mani, Associate Director, Legorreta Cancer Center, Brown University; Co-Founder, Sathgen Therapeutics, stated, "Viral diseases with the ability to cause pandemics have limited treatment options.
+Professor Sendurai Mani, Associate Director, Legorreta Cancer Center, Brown University; Co-Founder, Sathgen Therapeutics, stated, "Viral diseases with the ability to lead to pandemics have limited treatment options.
 MSP008-22 has the promise to address the huge unmet need for treating numerous diseases caused by viruses."

+Professor Prashant S. Kharkar, Institute of Chemical Technology, and Consultant, Sathgen Therapeutics, said "MSP008-22 is a promising drug candidate with great potential to combat viral infections and associated pandemics.
+Its excellent efficacy and safety profile make us highly enthusiastic about its prospects."

 Dr. Deepa Arora, CEO of Clinexel, emphasized, "Successful completion of the first two cohorts of this study (NCT05532293) in healthy volunteers without any serious adverse events indicates the safe profile of MSP008-22.
-We are working to bring drugs that combat viruses that plague the world today."
+We are working to bring drugs that combat deadly viruses."

 For collaboration or investment opportunities, please contact Sathgen Therapeutics at [email protected] or [email protected].
 For additional information, visit www.clinicaltrials.gov.